Darwin's Game: Anime

 An anime television series adaptation was announced in the 16th volume of the manga on November 8, 2018.
 The series is directed by Yoshinobu Tokumoto and written by Shū Miyama, the writer of the FLIPFLOPs duo and also original creator of the manga series, with animation by studio Nexus and character designs by Kazuya Nakanishi.
 Kenichiro Suehiro is composing the series' music.
 The series aired from January 3 to March 20, 2020 on Tokyo MX and other channels.
 The first episode was listed as a one-hour episode and had an advanced screening on the night of December 24, 2019.
 ASCA performed the series' opening theme song "CHAIN", while Mashiro Ayano performed the series' ending theme song "Alive".
 Aniplex of America licensed the series, and began streaming the series on FunimationNow, AnimeLab and Wakanim from January 3, 2020, and on Crunchyroll and HIDIVE from February 2, 2020.
 Funimation produced an English dub for the series.
 It ran for 11 episodes.

+Reception

+The series had 10 million copies in circulation by January 2024.

+Anime News Network had four editors review the first episode of the anime: James Beckett was critical of the premiere's "extended running time" being filled with "overdramatic slow motion shots and dubstep music" for a story that insists on its "edgy coolness" without being "exceptionally novel or interesting" besides emitting "hardcore Future Diary or Big Order vibes," calling it "a well-animated and decently directed slice of nothing, and it almost put me to sleep, making it the first show of the season I wholeheartedly recommend skipping."
+Theron Martin commended the episode for not having the "common hallmarks" that King's Game was riddled with by having "more interesting and immediately likable characters", and praised Yoshinobu Tokumoto for supplying the premise with a "techno and rock-based musical score, inventive scene framing and perspectives, and surprising good action animation".
+He noted that it gets bloody throughout the runtime, saying, "If you can handle that, though, then this series has more promise than I would have expected."
+Rebecca Silverman praised the premiere for elevating both "plot and production values" than other survival game stories, but was critical of several suspensions of disbelief moments throughout the runtime, concluding that: "If it is a genre you enjoy, however, this is definitely trying to put its best foot forward."
+Nick Creamer was positive towards the "efficient[ly] and energetic[ally]" pacing through the premise's rules and the battles having "dramatic appeal", highlighting the second fight for its "solid action animation" and "sense of urgency and discovery," but felt it was indistinguishable in terms of "worldbuilding or narrative setup" and the characterizations of both Kaname and Shuka, concluding that: "If you're a fan of battle royales, and characters like Shuka aren't a dealbreaker for you, I'd give it a shot."